TheMightyAmondee/Shoplifter/README.md

 # Shoplifter

 Shoplifter is a mod for [Stardew Valley](https://www.stardewvalley.net/) that allows the player to shoplift when the shopkeeper is not at the counter.
-Stock is randomly generated based on the save file and the current day for each shop.
+Stock is randomly generated based on the save file and the number of days played for each shop.
+This is to ensure stock is the same throughout the day.
-Only basic items will be available that are currently available to your character, it's unlikely you could get away with stealing a TV from Robin's (as she does point out...)
+Only basic items that are currently available to your character can be shoplifted, it's unlikely you could get away with stealing a TV from Robin's (as she does point out...)

 Ready for a spree of petty crime?
 Just don't get caught...